Want your favorite Japanese steakhouse hibachi vegetables at home? Cook up this quick and easy 20-minute recipe!

-I’ve been meaning to post this for awhile now.
+I’ve been meaning to post this for a while now.
 With hibachi rice and yum yum sauce already on the blog, and last year’s hibachi noodles recipe, we need the veggies!
 I split up the hibachi series because despite how easy the chefs make it look, there’s a lot of prep going on behind the scenes.

 So take your pick, go for rice or noodles and make sure you have some yum yum sauce handy for the veggies!
 You can also pair it with the protein of your choice like hibachi steak, hibachi chicken, or hibachi shrimp.

-Now they usually dump the whole bunch of veggies in one go and let it cook off while handling the rice, noodles or meat.
+Now they usually dump all the veggies onto the grill in one go and let it cook off while handling the rice, noodles, or meat.
 So at the end of it all, everything will be super tender.
 If you like your broccoli crisper, add them in towards the end.

 If you want a healthier option from butter, try substitute butter or leave it out altogether and substitute it with more oil.
 And if you want kids to like this, add a little bit of sugar, about a teaspoon or so should be enough.

 And that’s all there is to it.
 Remember to let them cook awhile because despite how flashy the chefs look when they toss it around, they also let the veggies sit there for some time while dealing with other stuff!
 Good luck and happy eats!